Shadnaz/TBI-HMM/README.md

 # TBI-HMM
 TBI-HMM Codes for PLOS Medicine.
-Main file is Code4PLOS.m.
-The rest are auxilary functions needed to run the main file.
+Main file is Code4PLOS.
+The rest are auxiliary functions needed to run the main file.